teamscode/teamscode-website/content/contests/summer-2022.md

     - 'Join us at Youtube Livestream to watch the opening ceremony.
 We will also be going over the rules of the contest.'
   -
     - '9:45 AM-12:45 PM'
     - 'Coding time!
-Last submission by 11:30 AM'
+Last submission by 12:45 PM'
     - 'Login to TeamsCode Contest Portal and start coding!
 All team members can submit solutions and get instant feedbacks until 11:30 AM.'
   -
     - '12:45-1:00 PM'